emmygozi/MyDiary/README.md

 MyDiary is an online journal where users can pen down their thoughts and feelings

+## API Documentation
+API documentation is hosted at https://mysterious-hamlet-72841.herokuapp.com/api-docs/

+## API
+API is deployed at  https://mysterious-hamlet-72841.herokuapp.com/api/v1/

+## Frontend
+Frontend is deployed at  https://mysterious-hamlet-72841.herokuapp.com/

+## Registered user
+Registered user is signed in to https://mysterious-hamlet-72841.herokuapp.com/myindex

 ## Template
 Template hosted at https://emmygozi.github.io/MyDiary/UI/

-## API
-API is deployed at  https://mysterious-hamlet-72841.herokuapp.com/api/v1/entries

 ## Table of Contents